stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 17 (P3L4) - Text Browser Exercise (Arch).md

 _Describe how resizeWindow would be handled if the distributed responsibility strategy is chosen._

 `resizeWindow` can turn into a utility method called by any class since resizing the window can be the responsibility of any of the main components for a distributed system.

+### Mediated Responsibility

+_Describe how resizeWindow would be handled if the mediated responsibility strategy is chosen._

+The responsibility is shifted to a mediator component which has access to `resizeWindow`.
+Whenever a component needs to handle the invariant, it interacts with the mediator component.